Bernie Spain Gardens

 The brief is to create outline schemes for a public open green space of high quality and sustainability and addressing requirements regarding paths, lawns, irrigation and to create horticultural interest with sensory planting that attracts wildlife.
 Other requirements include new CCTV, lighting and seating and new facilities for maintenance staff and gardening training programmes.

 There will be opportunities for residents and others to comment on the design proposals at public presentations by shortlisted landscape architects at the Coin Street neighbourhood centre on evening of 15 March (7-9pm).
 The proposals will then be on display at an exhibition on 16 and 17 March where users of the gardens will be able to feedback their views.

 Makeover of south part of gardens

 The southern part of the gardens is also getting a mini-makeover.
-We are working with Bankside Open Spaces Trust (BOST) to replant the flower bed on the eastern edge of the gardens during winter and spring 2017/18.
+We are working with Bankside Open Spaces Trust (BOST) and Idverde to replant the flower bed on the eastern edge of the gardens during winter and spring 2017/18.
 A variety of planting will be introduced providing seasonal colour throughout the year and plants introduced to attract pollinators (eg butterflies) and other wildlife.
 There are two community planting sessions talking place on 20 & 27 March – see below for contact details.